umbraco/Umbraco-CMS/.github/BUILD.md

 You might run into [Powershell quirks](#powershell-quirks).

+If it runs without errors; Hooray!
+Now you can continue with [the next step](CONTRIBUTING.md#how-do-i-begin) and open the solution and build it.

 ### Build Infrastructure

 The Umbraco Build infrastructure relies on a PowerShell object.
 The object can be retrieved with: